Nadawoo/etwinbar/README.md

 No, because all the EtwinBar's styles are prefixed with an HTML ID and all its Javascript functions are encapsulated in a class.
 Just follow these two intructions:
 - **Don't define an #etwinFooter ID** in your HTML.
 This ID is reserved by the library.
 - **Don't define an EtwinBar() class** in your Javascript.
 This class is reserved by the library.

+# Accessibility
+The footer is accessible to people with disabilities:
+- semantic structuration of the HTML
+- language attributes on foreign words